Try all features for free — 3 credits included on sign-upTry for free

 Upcoming

 Extension of obligations to AI systems integrated into products already covered by sectoral European legislation (medical devices, machinery, toys, etc.).
+The omnibus proposal (not yet adopted) would postpone this to August 2028.

 Frequently asked questions about the AI Act